NitorCreations/vault/rust/README.md

 ./build.sh
 ```

-Note: works on Windows too, just use Git for Windows Bash to run it.
+Note: works on Windows too, use Git for Windows Bash to run it.

 Manually from terminal: